Sancar22-debug/nasa-spaceapps-exoplanet/README.md

 ## 📄 License

-MIT License - Feel free to use for educational and research purposes.
+Feel free to use for educational and research purposes.